XiaoyuQian829/XQRiskCore-open/README.md

 Its design foundations are:

-- To unify all trade sources under a single, governed lifecycle
-- To enforce every decision through structured, auditable rules
+- To **embed compliance** directly into the trading process
-- To log not just actions — but **accountability**
+- To **log structured decisions**, not just outcomes
+- To **restrict permissions** based on role and scope
-- To make risk **visible**, **explainable**, and **enforceable**
+- To **monitor risk continuously**, not retroactively
-- To embed **compliance logic** into the system itself — not layered on top

 What sets XQRiskCore apart is clarity: every decision is traceable, every rule is testable, and every action is governed by policy.
-You don’t have to take my word for it — the live system is available for full transparency and inspection.

 > 🎯 [Click here to access XQRiskCore](https://xqriskcore-production.up.railway.app)